-What many of us don’t know is how to accept a compliment gracefully.
+What many of us don’t know is how to respond to a compliment gracefully.

 If you’re getting such a nice boost, why is it so hard?